Busiest holiday travel season in years is off to a smooth start with few airport delays

 Airlines have canceled just 1.2% of U.S. flights so far this year, the lowest in five years, but bad weather is always a threat.
 Transportation Secretary Pete Buttigieg has warned the government will be holding the airlines accountable to operate smoothly and treat passengers well if there are disruptions.
 Earlier this week, Transportation Department announced a settlement in which Southwest will pay $140 million for its meltdown last year.

-Fewer than 50 flights were cancelled in the U.S. by mid-Friday, and about 1,200 were delayed, according to FlightAware.
+Some 70 flights had been cancelled in the U.S by early Friday evening and about 3,480 had been delayed, according to FlightAware.

+The Transportation Security Administration screened more than 2.6 million passengers on Thursday, which had been projected to be one of the busiest travel days, along with Friday and New Year's Day.
+That's short of the record 2.9 million that agents screened on the Sunday after Thanksgiving, since travel tends to be more spread over Christmas and New Year's.

+Robert Lake said he hoped taking a pre-dawn flight from Atlanta International Airport would help him beat the crowds Friday but found the world's busiest airport was already packed in the wee hours.

 Auto club AAA forecasts that 115 million people in the U.S. will go 50 miles or more from home between Saturday and New Year's Day.
 That's up 2% over last year.
 The busiest days on the road will be Saturday and next Thursday, Dec.
 28, according to transportation data provider INRIX.